enowars/enowars7-service-phreaking/documentation/README.md

 ## Re-use code

 Message structs are encoded/decoded to/from bytes using the [gob](https://pkg.go.dev/encoding/gob) library in golang, which are then sent over TCP.
 An attacker needs to find which bytes that corresponds to the `EaCap` field.
 One way of doing this without digging through the raw bytes and the gob specification, is reusing code from the original service.
 This exploit parse bytes from the UE into a struct, change the `EaCap` field to 0 in the struct programmatically in go, encode and forwards the modified message to the Core.
-Here is the essence of the exploit which can be found in the [checker](https://github.com/enowars/enowars7-service-phreaking/blob/e1c7a0522583c0448f78c2c65a6c605be673de28/checker/src/internal/handler/handler.go#L257):
+Full code for the exploit can be found in the [checker](https://github.com/enowars/enowars7-service-phreaking/blob/e1c7a0522583c0448f78c2c65a6c605be673de28/checker/src/internal/handler/handler.go#L257), but the essence of it given here:

 ```go
 // Receive the raw bytes from UE socket